marc48/PrismDemoNetSt/README.md

 * Display Alert Async (yes/no)

 ## Notes
-* Please note: JSON files must be saved as UTF8 without BOM (German language) and must be marked in XF as EmbeddedResource!
+* Please note: JSON files must be saved as UTF8 without BOM (for language German) and must be marked in XF as EmbeddedResource!